Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Determination of the required observation span

 \section{Determination of the required observation span}

 The numerical analysis in Subsection~\ref{sec:obs_span} rests on an explicit definition of the \textit{required observation span}.
 Here the time horizon $t^\ast$ is fixed in advance, while the observation span $t_q$ is determined by the sampling design.
-A time series of population size with $q+1$ observations at times $t_i = i$ ($i = 0,\dots,q$) is considered under unit-interval, equally spaced sampling; hence the observation span $t_q$ equals the number of increments $q$.
-Given a true extinction probability $P = G(w,z)$ and a prescribed confidence level $1-\alpha$, the required span $t_q$ is defined as the smallest integer such that the upper confidence bound of $G(w,z)$ falls below a management threshold $G_{\mathrm{target}}$:
+A time series of population size with $q+1$ observations at times $t_i = i$ ($i = 0,\dots,q$) is considered under unit-interval, equally spaced sampling; thus an actual design has $t_q=q$ with $q\in\mathbb{N}$.
+For the purpose of tracing smooth required-span curves, however, I treat $t_q$ as a positive real variable and recover the corresponding integer design requirement by rounding up.
+Given a true extinction probability $P = G(w,z)$ and a prescribed confidence level $1-\alpha$, the required span $t_q$ is defined as the smallest observation span such that the upper confidence bound of $G(w,z)$ falls below a management threshold $G_{\mathrm{target}}$: